prebid/prebid-server/README.md

 We welcome everyone to contribute to this project by implementing a specification or by proposing a new feature.
 Please review the [prioritized project board](https://github.com/orgs/prebid/projects/4), where you can select an issue labeled "Ready For Dev".
 To avoid redundant effort, kindly leave a comment on the issue stating your intention to take it on.
 To propose a feature, [open a new issue](https://github.com/prebid/prebid-server/issues/new/choose) with as much detail as possible for consideration by the Prebid Server Committee.

 ### Bug Fix
-Bug reports may be submitted by [opening a new issue](https://github.com/prebid/prebid-server/issues/new/choose) and describing the error in detail with with steps to reproduce and example data.
+Bug reports may be submitted by [opening a new issue](https://github.com/prebid/prebid-server/issues/new/choose) and describing the error in detail with the steps to reproduce and example data.
 A member of the core development team will validate the bug and discuss next steps.
-You are encouraged to open an exploratory draft pull request to either demonstrate the bug by adding a test or offering a potential fix.
+You're encouraged to open an exploratory draft pull request to either demonstrate the bug by adding a test or offering a potential fix.